-“I am the good shepherd,” Jesus said.
+For a time, the Good Shepherd lived with us.
+For a time, Jesus walked among us and led us.
+“I am the good shepherd,” he told us.
 “I know my own, and my own know me” (John 10:14 NAS).